CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ### Code style

 Since there are many different developers working, following the same code style, principles and patterns can be a challenge.
-Everybody has a different preferences, different experience and getting sometimes people on the same board is quite challenging.
+Everybody has a different preferences, different experience and getting sometimes people on the same board is quite difficult.

 Nevertheless, following the ground rules and overall framework patterns is what matters the most.
 In this case what really helps is well documented code, framework documentations so as proper onboarding that ideally consists of pair programming, code reviews and ad-hoc one on one sessions.
 Changes in the code-style, importing new libraries, new patterns and so on can be discussed in developers guild meetings where everybody can vote for what seams to be the best option.
 In guilds, everybody can make suggestions for improvements and vote for changes he or she likes.